-Often times, it’s the simplest of recipes that end up being family favorites.
+Oftentimes, it’s the simplest of recipes that end up being family favorites.
 This Slow Cooker Beef and Noodles is just that.
-It’s amazingly simple, but ridiculously delicious.
-It’s super savory and hearty.
+It’s amazingly simple but ridiculously delicious and full of flavor.
+It’s super savory and hearty too.
 It’s the definition of comfort food for us.
 My family just devours it every time I make it.
+And, the leftovers are just as good!

-And it’s the perfect meal for busy weeknights.
-Drop everything in the slow cooker in the morning before work, and dinner is just about ready when you get home – short of cooking the noodles.
+It really is the perfect meal for busy weeknights.
+Very similar to my beef stroganoff, you can drop everything in the slow cooker in the morning before work, and dinner is just about ready when you get home – short of cooking the noodles.
+And by dropping everything, I mean four of the total five ingredients.
+There are so many shortcuts in this recipe to make it easy on you.

 Recipe Card